Preparing for a Recording Studio Session: Do’s & Don’ts for Singers

 If you’re going to local open mics, a lot of artists there can help you get better at recording.
 Don’t be afraid to ask them some of these questions because this could help build good creative relationships and save you a lot of time.

-What tips have you got for recording vocals and preparing for a recording session?
+What tips have you got for recording vocals and preparing for a recording studio session?